pavlogreat/pavlestial-portfolio/README.md

 # Pavlestial Portfolio

 A lightweight sci‑fi themed portfolio powered by Three.js particles.
+Click anywhere to morph between generative patterns rendered with custom shaders.
 The site is fully static and can be deployed to Netlify with no build step.

 ## Deploying to Netlify